jhc-systems/debezium-connector-ibmi/README.md

 `"topic.prefix" = "ibmiserver"`

-All jdbc driver parameters e.g. ccsid mapping if you want to use secure connections are now prefixed `database.driver.`
+All jdbc driver parameters are now prefixed `database.driver.` e.g. ccsid mapping or if you want to use secure connections

 i.e.